oveleon/contao-cookiebar/docs/EXTEND_TYPE.md

 ---

 # Create own Cookie-Types
-All cookie types are prepared by the PHP class `CookieHandler`.
+All cookie types are prepared by the PHP class `Cookie`.
 This class allows you to prepare the scripts to be processed by the JS plugin.
 See [Hooks](EXTEND_TYPE.md#hooks) for integration.

 ## Functions